StackVista/stackstate-docs/develop/developer-guides/agent_check/connect_agent_check_with_stackstate.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

-# Connect an Agent check to StackState
+# Connect an Agent check to Rancher Observability

 ## Overview

-The recommended way to connect your Agent check and visualize the data within StackState is to install the **Custom Synchronization** StackPack.
+The recommended way to connect your Agent check and visualize the data within Rancher Observability is to install the **Custom Synchronization** StackPack.
 Note that the Custom Synchronization StackPack only supports a single instance, to synchronize multiple instances you will need to create a multi-tenant StackPack.

 ## Install

-Install the Custom Synchronization StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
+Install the Custom Synchronization StackPack from the Rancher Observability UI **StackPacks** &gt; **Integrations** screen.
 You will need to enter the following parameters:

 * **Instance type \(source identifier\)** - `TopologyInstance`
 * **Instance URL**

 These are directly mapped to the `TopologyInstance` supplied in the `get_instance_key` function of your Agent check.

-In the example Agent check below StackState, the Custom Synchronization StackPack **Instance type** would be `example` and the **Instance URL** would be `instance_url`.
+In the example Agent check below Rancher Observability, the Custom Synchronization StackPack **Instance type** would be `example` and the **Instance URL** would be `instance_url`.

 ```text
     def get_instance_key(self, instance):